ClickHouse/ClickHouse/docs/en/getting_started/install.md

 ### From tgz archives {#from-tgz-archives}

-It is recommended to use official pre-compiled `tgz` archieves for all Linux distributions, where installation of `deb` or `rpm` packages is not possible.
+It is recommended to use official pre-compiled `tgz` archives for all Linux distributions, where installation of `deb` or `rpm` packages is not possible.

 Required version can be dowloaded with `curl` or `wget` from repository <https://repo.yandex.ru/clickhouse/tgz/>.
 After that downloaded archieves should be unpacked and installed with installation scripts.
 Example for the latest version: